Luca-Jones/APCS_Final_Poject_Course_Scheduling/README.md

 # APCS_Final_Poject_AI_Scheduling
 AP Computer Science final project written in python.
-AI that cerates a schedule for Mount Doug's 2024 courses.
-Testing Github Desktop
+The program cerates a schedule for all of the students at Mount Douglas Secondary School in 2024 detailing what courses they have and when.

 Packages: